What is OpenVex?

 VEX has value for stakeholders across the supply chain, enabling collaboration across suppliers, operators, and end users that can save the community significant amounts of time investigating and mitigating vulnerabilities.
 Software suppliers can use VEX to let their users know when they’ve already investigated a vulnerability and whether that vulnerability affects the product or if further action needs to be taken by the user.
 And in the case that end users investigate potential vulnerabilities without a security advisory, they can encode their findings in a VEX document to share with the supplier or track for future or ongoing investigations.

 OpenVEX documents are JSON-LD files that capture the minimal requirements for VEX as defined by the VEX working group organized by CISA.
-You can think of the VEX minimal requirements as the “spec of specs”, and the OpenVEX format as a lightweight, embeddable, integration-friendly spec that complies with the VEX specification.
+You can think of the VEX minimal requirements as the “specification of specifications”, and the OpenVEX format as a lightweight, embeddable, integration-friendly spec that complies with the VEX specification.

 For example, an OpenVEX document with one statement could be written like this: